f361015/swarm_nav_inter_iit/README.md

 7. **map_merge** (To merge maps; _make sure to have good odometry before trying this_)
 8. **explore_lite** (If you want to explore)

-Don't worry, if you forget to install the dependency then ros will notify you after which you can install that specfic file. (_Note that due to us not managing the package.xml and CMakeLists.txt, using rosdep might not work_)
+Don't worry, if you forget to install the dependency then ros will notify you after which you can install that specfic file.
+> [!NOTE]
+> Due to us not managing the package.xml and CMakeLists.txt, using `rosdep` might not work.

 Then, clone this repo in a workspace's src folder.
 ```